amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

           Shouldn't the second argument to `disconnect` be `company`?

 Correct.
-However, in hindsight, we should change the example such that the second type is "" (to be consistent with what we use in the full lens in Figure 3)
+However, in hindsight, we should change the example so that the second type is "" to be consistent with the full lens in Figure 3.

                                 -------------